 \section{Difference-in-Differences under interference}

 This section introduces the canonical DiD research design and examines what the DiD estimand identifies in the presence of interference.
-For simplicity, we consider the two-groups, two-periods case.
-Similar arguments can be employed for the multiple-groups, multiple-periods case.
+For simplicity, we consider the two-group, two-period case.
+Similar arguments can be employed for the multiple-group, multiple-period case.